yig/graphics101/README.md

     * Windows: There is a simpler way and a more complicated way:

         * Simpler: Use [Qt's online installer](https://www.qt.io/download-open-source).
 Install the open source version of the Qt environment.
-This annoyingly requires you to create an account, but in exchange provides a single installer for Qt Creator, the Qt library, and, on Windows, a C++ compiler.
+This annoyingly requires you to create an account, but in exchange provides a single installer for Qt Creator, the Qt library, and a C++ compiler.
 The online installer, by default, includes all versions of Qt.
 This is unnecessary and takes a huge amount of space.
 Install only the most recent version (e.g. Qt 5.15), the Qt Creator IDE, and the MingW compiler.

         * More complicated: